mixxxdj/manual/source/chapters/user_interface.rst

    Mixxx alternative skin (Deere) - Separate waveforms

 .. warning :: If you have a slower computer and notice performance issues with
-              Mixxx, try to lower the frame rate or change the waveform type in :menuselection:`Preferences --> Interface --> Waveforms`.
+              Mixxx, try to lower the frame rate or change the type for waveform overview and waveform summary in
+              :menuselection:`Preferences --> Interface --> Waveforms`.

 **Waveform summary**